Istanbul Food Guide

 Photo: J'adore Chocolatier

-The “Oh là là Beatrice” cake is one of their most popular offerings, featuring warm chocolate poured over a delicate cake with bananas and strawberries.
+The “Oh là là Beatrice” cake is the most popular order: warm chocolate poured over a delicate cake with bananas and strawberries.

 4. Çiğdem Pastanesi Sultanahmet